mlflow/mlflow/examples/deployments/deployments_server/mlflow_models/README.md

-# Guide to using an MLflow served model with the MLflow AI Gateway
+# Guide to using an MLflow served model with MLflow Deployments

-In order to utilize the MLflow AI Gateway with MLflow model serving, a few steps must be taken in addition to those for configuring access to SaaS models (such as Anthropic and OpenAI).
+In order to utilize MLflow Deployments with MLflow model serving, a few steps must be taken in addition to those for configuring access to SaaS models (such as Anthropic and OpenAI).
 The first and most obvious step that must be taken prior to interfacing with an MLflow served model is that a model needs to be logged to the MLflow tracking server.

-An important consideration for deciding whether to interface the MLflow AI Gateway with a specific model is to evaluate the PyFunc interface that the model will return after being called for inference.
-Due to the fact that the AI Gateway defines a specific response signature, expectations for each route type's payload contents must be met in order for a route to be valid.
+An important consideration for deciding whether to interface MLflow Deployments with a specific model is to evaluate the PyFunc interface that the model will return after being called for inference.
+Due to the fact that the MLflow Deployments server defines a specific response signature, expectations for each endpoint type's payload contents must be met in order for a endpoint to be valid.

-For example, an embeddings route (llm/v1/embeddings route type) is designed to return embeddings data as a collection (a list) of floats that correspond to each of the input strings that are sent for embeddings inference to a service.
-The expectation that the embeddings route definition has is that the data is in a particular format.
+For example, an embeddings endpoint (llm/v1/embeddings endpoint type) is designed to return embeddings data as a collection (a list) of floats that correspond to each of the input strings that are sent for embeddings inference to a service.
+The expectation that the embeddings endpoint definition has is that the data is in a particular format.
 Specifically one that is capable of having the embeddings data extractable from a service response.
 Therefore, an MLflow model that returns data in the format below is perfectly valid.

 ```json